hputzek/mycodo-peristaltic-pump-controller/README.md

   ```plaintext
   2 3 1 250
   ```
   This command will set stepper motor 3 to calibration mode to measure 250 milliliters of liquid.
-To stop calibration, send:
+To finish calibration, send:
   ```plaintext
   2 3 0
   ```